 Keep in mind that the information in this post does not constitute “requirements” for getting dental implants; everyone has a different health profile, and in some cases, your dentist maybe able to actually resolve problems that would otherwise prevent you from getting dental implants.
 If you are interested in dental implants, give us a call and make an appointment for an exam and consultation.

-A good candidate for dental implants is an adult, who is in good general and oral health, and can tolerate general anesthesia.
+A good candidate for a dental implant procedure is an adult, who is in good general and oral health, and can tolerate general anesthesia.

 What Does Good General Health Mean?

 In this context, good general health means that you are free of serious diseases, systemic diseases, or your symptoms are considered under control.
 Diseases such as arthritis, type II diabetes, high blood pressure, and autoimmune diseases and disorders are the ones that present the greatest risk.
 Once again, just having one of these diseases will not automatically “disqualify” you from receiving dental implants.
 In such cases, your dentist needs to know your entire health history to make the best and safest recommendation.

 You should also be able to tolerate general anesthesia.
-The procedure for the placement of dental implants is surgical, and you will need to be “out”.
+The procedure for the placement of teeth implants is surgical, and you will need to be “out”.
 Some individuals (for a number of reasons) don’t tolerate general anesthesia; for example, you might be someone for whom anesthesia has no effect, or a limited effect; people who don’t tolerate general anesthesia are also at considerable risk of complications.
 If you know that you’ve had a “checkered past” with general anesthesia, let your dentist know.

 Finally, you must be a fully grown adult.
 Children and teenagers cannot get dental implants under any circumstances.
 This is because their jaws (along with the rest of their bodies) are still growing and taking shape.
 A dental implant needs a stable jawbone to work, and to avoid failure.
 Placing a dental implant in the mouth of a child or teenager would be futile.
 That’s because the implant would most certainly fail at some point.